camphi/is-my-website-up/README.md

 call me once when my website is up

 TODO
-- read from file a liste of website to check the delete the line if the website is OK
+- read from file a liste of website to check then delete the line if the website is OK